Employment law solicitors for bullying or harassment at work

 - excluding the target from meetings

-If you have been subjected to bullying or harassment at work it is vital that you get expert legal advice from an Employment Law Solicitor, as left unchecked, both your physical health and self-esteem are likely to suffer.
+If you have been subjected to bullying or harassment at work it is important that you get expert legal advice from an employment law solicitor.

 - gender (including gender reassignment)